ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 1. Your CPU and network bandwidths are below capacity
 2. Your network connectivity is good (e.g. using tools like `mtr` to track packet loss)

-### packing_rate

-In general you shouldn't need to change `packing_rate` - the default value is usually more than high enough.
-That said you can increase it with minimal risk of negative consequences.
-Consult our [benchmarking guide](hardware.md#benchmarking-your-miner) to determine your CPU's maximum packing rate and set `packing_rate` to something slightly higher.

 ### storage_module

 As mentioned above under [Increasing Disk Write Speed](#increasing-disk-write-speed) syncing